rbrown256/snapsave/readme.md

     * **Editor:**  Allows viewing, commenting, editing, and organizing files within the folder.
 * Click "Send".
 * You will pass the ID of this folder (or one within it) to `snapsave-g-drive.py` using the `-d` parameter.
-* To find the ID navigate to the folder in the Web UI for Google Drive and see the URL: https://drive.google.com/drive/folders/cokv1agzzrlkp5roq7bfug6bl04jvq51xe
+* To find the ID navigate to the folder in the Web UI for Google Drive and check the URL: e.g. `https://drive.google.com/drive/folders/cokv1agzzrlkp5roq7bfug6bl04jvq51xe`
 * In this case, the ID is `cokv1agzzrlkp5roq7bfug6bl04jvq51xe`

 **6. Use the Credentials File**